JuliaData/DataFrames.jl/docs/src/man/basics.md

 In the above example you will observe that `select` produces as many rows in the produced data frame as there are rows in the source data frame, a single value is repeated accordingly.
 This is not the case for `combine`.
-However, if other columns in `combine` would produce multiple rows the repitition also happens:
+However, if other columns in `combine` would produce multiple rows the scalar is reused:

 ```jldcotest dataframe
 julia> combine(german, :Age => mean => :mean_age, :Housing => unique => :housing)